openebs/openebs/k8s/openebs-monitoring/README.md

 * After configuring your global prometheus just repeat the steps given above in setup prometheus.

 ### Note :
-**if you are using openebs version > 0.5 then m-exporter runs as sidecar in jiva in the subsequent versions, so you need not create a separate deployment for that.**
+**if you are using openebs version > 0.5 then m-exporter runs as sidecar in jiva in the subsequent versions, so you need not to create a separate deployment for that.**